sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gstreamer1-plugins-entrans</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : GStreamer plug-ins from GEntrans
+Short desc    : GStreamer plug-ins from GEntrans
 URL          : http://gentrans.sourceforge.net/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GEntrans is a software package providing a collection of plug-ins and tools
+Descript     : GEntrans is a software package providing a collection of plug-ins and tools
              : for the GStreamer multimedia framework specifically geared towards transcoding
              : and recording purposes.
              :